jenkinsci/pipeline-plugin/TUTORIAL.md

 Inside its body all commands run in the second workspace.
 The `dir` step can be used to run a block with a different working directory (typically a subdirectory of the workspace) without allocating a new workspace.

-# Adding more complex logic
+# Adding More Complex Logic

 Your Groovy script can include functions, conditional tests, loops, `try`/`catch`/`finally` blocks, and so on.
 Save this flow definition: